- What is ILLiad?

 What if I forget my password?

-In the event that you forget your password, you may follow the "Forget Password" link on the ILLiad Logon page or contact the Interlibrary Loan Office at (985) 549-5318.
-We can reset your password allowing you access to ILLiad; if we have reset your password for you please change your password once you logon to ILLiad.
+In the event that you forget your password, please contact the Interlibrary Loan Office at (800) 555-1212.
+We can then reset your password allowing you access to ILLiad.
+Please change your password once you logon to ILLiad.

 What Web browser should I use?